valkey-io/valkey-doc/topics/ARM.md

     - /topics/ARM
 ---

-Redis OSS versions 4.0 and above support the ARM processor in general, and the Raspberry Pi specifically, as a main platform.
-Every new release of Valkey is tested on the Pi environment, and we update this documentation page with information about supported devices and other useful information.
+Valkey supports the ARM processor, for example the Raspberry Pi, as a main platform.
 While Valkey does run on Android, in the future we look forward to extend our testing efforts to Android to also make it an officially supported platform.

 We believe that Valkey is ideal for IoT and embedded devices for several